vmartinyan/MOJ-Portal/wp-content/plugins/ssh-sftp-updater-support/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.7.3 =

+* TWEAK: Update phpseclib to latest version (1.0.10)
+* TWEAK: Ship complete phpseclib library so that other plugins using it after we have loaded it don't have problems
+* TWEAK: Some minor internal re-factoring
+* TWEAK: Adds a dismissable (and won't reappear for 12 months) notice about other plugins users may be interested in.

 = 0.7.2 =
 * update phpseclib to latest version